Celebrating 75 years of service.

 W. T. Dunahoo’s younger daughter, Nicole Dunahoo Wall, grew up in the family business.
 After graduating from The University of Georgia with a design degree in 1997, Nicole studied surveying courses.
 She earned her Land Surveyor in Training License in 2004 and earned her license as a Registered Land Surveyor in Georgia in 2009.

-W. T. Dunahoo has three grandsons and Don has two grandchildren so the Dunahoo Family tradition of land surveying and engineering is likely to continue into a fourth generation.
+The Dunahoo Family tradition of land surveying and engineering continues into a fourth generation.